OpenGL ES#

 Note

-2. PVRCarbon’s OpenGL ES recording library names mirror the canonical names used by implementation/platforms for their own OpenGL ES library names so will be used instead of the host libraries.
-To be able to correctly pass down OpenGL ES calls from the PVRCarbon recorder libraries to the host PVRCarbon needs to know the location of the OpenGL ES graphics libraries on the system.
-By default, PVRCarbon will attempt to locate them itself however this process isn’t infallible and it may be necessary to explicitly set these paths using PVRCARBON_host_library_egl and PVRCARBON_host_library_glesv2.
+To be able to correctly pass OpenGL ES calls from the PVRCarbon recorder libraries to the host PVRCarbon needs to know the location of the OpenGL ES libraries on the system.
+By default, PVRCarbon will attempt to locate them them however in some situations it may be necessary to explicitly set their location using PVRCARBON_host_library_egl and PVRCARBON_host_library_glesv2.

 export PVRCARBON_host_library_egl=<Path to the host libEGL.so library>